martinjc/martinjc.com/app/_posts/2011-10-01-colourful-foursquare-category-icons.markdown

             colour_name = '%s_%s.png' % ( stripped_name, colour)
             os.system( 'convert %s +level-colors %s, %s'
                         % ( fname, magickcolour, colour_name ) )
-[/code]
+{% endhighlight %}

 The colour names come from [this list](http://www.imagemagick.org/script/color.php) of imagemagick colours, you can obviously pick whichever colours you want.
-If you run this script in the directory with the downloaded Foursquare category icons, you'll end up with a multitude of differently sized, differently coloured icons:
+If you run this script in the directory with the downloaded Foursquare category icons, you'll end up with a multitude of differently sized, differently coloured icons.

-[gallery link="file" orderby="ID"]

 And that's that.
 Later I'll post about how to use these as custom markers in a google map.

 UPDATE 3/10/11:

 As this example stores icons by category id, it actually duplicates some of the icons, which is un-necessary.
-This version ([Foursquare Category Icons downloader](http://martinjc.com/wp-content/uploads/2011/10/dloader.txt)) stores the icons by icon name, so saving the downloading and processing of around 100 duplicate icons.
+This version ([Foursquare Category Icons downloader]({{ site.url }}/img/{{ page.date | date: "%Y-%m-%d"}}-{{page.slug}}/dloader.txt)) stores the icons by icon name, so saving the downloading and processing of around 100 duplicate icons.
 It also splits the different sizes into different directories for better file management.

 UPDATE 5/10/11: